smokephisticated/smokephisticated/pages/bongs/bongs.md

 layout: page
 title: "Bongs to Provide the Best High for Your Supply"
 permalink: "/bongs/"
-seotitle: "5 Best Cheap Bongs for Your Money in 2018 (Comparison)"
+seotitle: "Best Cheap Bongs for Your Money in 2018 (Comparison)"
 ---

 Sifting through all of your choices of affordable bongs in 2018 can be quite the chore.
 Luckily for you, we here at *Smokephisticated* have made a simple, detailed guide to introduce you to your next go-to piece.